-Drugs like Finasteride and Dutasteride haven’t been tested against caffeine shampoos, so it’s not possible to tell how these solutions compare.
-Like Minoxidil, these treatments can take effect in as little as 3 months.
-More aggressive or advanced hair loss should be treated as soon as possible, so it may be better for those in the latter stages of hair loss to try faster-acting solutions rather than caffeine shampoos.
+Drugs like Finasteride and Dutasteride haven’t been tested against caffeine shampoo, so it’s not possible to tell how these solutions compare.
+Like Minoxidil, these treatments can take effect in as little as 3 months (see Minoxidil results).
+More aggressive or advanced hair loss should be treated as soon as possible, so it may be better for those in the latter stages of hair loss to try faster-acting solutions rather than caffeine shampoo.

-Regardless of your hair loss stage or type, if you don’t see results after 6-9 months of using caffeine shampoo, you may want to seek an alternative treatment type.
+Regardless of your hair loss stage or type, if you don’t see hair growth results after 6-9 months of using caffeine shampoo, you may want to seek an alternative treatment type, such as laser hair regrowth.
 Learn how a trichologist diagnoses and treats different types of hair loss.

-Drinking coffee is unlikely to stimulate your follicles in the same way as topical caffeine application.
-But there may be some hair-related benefits to having a daily cup of coffee, green tea, or black tea.
+Drinking coffee is unlikely to stimulate your hair follicles in the same way as topical caffeine application.
+However, there may be some hair-related benefits to having a daily cup of coffee, green tea, or black tea.

 Oxidative stress can speed up the ageing process, leading to premature hair loss .
 As a rich source of antioxidants, coffee may help reduce oxidative stress, minimising the impact on your hair [12-13].

-Caffeine shampoos are normally extremely safe and gentle on your hair, with minimal side effects .
+Caffeine shampoos for hair loss are normally safe and gentle on your hair, with minimal side effects .
 However, like any other skin or haircare product, there may be some minor side effects, particularly if used in excess.
 These include:

 These side effects are far less problematic than those observed for other hair loss treatments.
 In rare cases, finasteride can cause erectile dysfunction, among other side effects.
 So if you’re looking for an effective hair loss treatment with milder side effects, you may want to try a caffeine shampoo or lotion.

 Caffeine shampoos and lotions can significantly reduce hair loss — so they’re a great option for anyone looking for a natural hair loss solution.
-Thanks to the minimal side effects and proven efficacy, caffeine shampoos are definitely worth a try if you’re in the early stages of hair loss.
+Thanks to the minimal side effects and proven efficacy, caffeine shampoo is definitely worth a try if you’re in the early stages of hair loss.